-- Maximize light performance – A well-cut diamond commands a higher asking price.
+- Maximize light performance – Well-cut diamonds command higher asking prices.

-- Maximize yield from diamond rough – Larger diamonds are more expensive.
+- Maximize yield from diamond rough – Diamond prices increase with carat weight.

 Keeping these two points in mind, we can infer a cushion’s optimal proportions by observing how they’re cut in practice.
 We downloaded the depth and table proportions data for all cushion diamonds listed on James Allen and Blue Nile to create the heatmap below.
 Brighter blue indicates more diamonds with each combination of table and depth.
 Our recommended depth 67-70% and table 59-63% are outlined in green.

 Diamond cutters prefer to target 67-70% depth (notice the vertical band of brighter blue).
 There is a broader range for tables, but we’ve capped our recommendation at table 63% because a larger table begins to sacrifice light performance for yield (similar to our discussion of crown height for princess diamonds).
 If we assume that cutters generally try to create beautiful diamonds, then our recommendations capture the sweet spot and avoid the diamonds with odd proportions the cutter chose solely to maximize yield.